 Childhood Schizophrenia: Schizophrenia diagnosis is common in children and is mostly seen during their teens or early 20s.
 Most of the important recognizable symptoms occur before the person reaches 13 years of age.
 This condition of the early onset of the disease is known as childhood schizophrenia.
 The symptoms that can be seen in the cases of childhood schizophrenia include the following:

 There is no single health exam or a brain scan that can suffice for the diagnosis of schizophrenia.
 Since the doctors are still unaware of the exact cause of schizophrenia, to determine how to treat schizophrenia, multiple psychometric tests and exams need to be done before confirming the diagnosis.
 These health exams comprise of the following:

 The symptoms of schizophrenia often overlap with other mental health conditions like bipolar disorder or schizoaffective disorder.
-Again, there are other medical conditions that can also show the same type of symptoms.
+Again, other medical conditions that can also show the same type of symptoms.
 This is why doctors need to perform an exhaustive number of tests to rule out other issues.
 Some of the health disorders that have similar symptoms to schizophrenia are:

 There is no cure for schizophrenia but with the help of antipsychotic medications, the patients can deal with the symptoms better.
 These medications help stop hallucinations, delusions and ward off the symptoms of psychosis.
 If and when psychosis occurs the doctors might prescribe immediate hospitalization.
 The common medications prescribed by doctors are described below.